CIBC Mellon

 On 16 February 2010, The Wall Street Journal reported that BNY Trust Co. of Canada would be acquiring the corporate trust assets of CIBC Mellon.
 On 28 July 2010 it was reported that Pacific Equity Partners would acquire CIBC Mellon Trust Company's issuer services business (stock transfer and employee share purchase plan).

-In 2016, the company expanded into Mississauga, adding 150 roles.

 Offices

 CIBC Mellon's head office is in Toronto at 1 York Street.
 CIBC Mellon holds the lease from the fifth to tenth floor.

 There are satellite offices in Canada: